ghpaetzold/LEXenstein/README.md

 python setup.py install
 ```

-If you don’t with to install the tool in your Python distribution, you can alternatively
+If you don’t wish to install the tool in your Python distribution, you can alternatively
 copy the “lexenstein” folder into the folder of your project.

 # Documentation: